 Should I include a synopsis?

-The inclusion of a synopsis is up to you.
-If you’ve got a polished 1- or 2-page synopsis it never hurts to include it.
+No. A synopsis should be included only if a reader requests one.
 However, writing a great synopsis is an art unto itself and the bane of many authors.
 After all, if you could’ve written your book in 1 or 2 pages, you wouldn’t have wasted so much time with the other 300!

 In our estimates, submitting a poorly executed synopsis is worse than submitting no synopsis at all as it may serve to undermine readers’ confidence in the author’s manuscript pages.
 Proceed with care.
 Here is an approach and example of a synopsis for reference.

 Is my cover letter and/or synopsis considered part of my page count?

 No. Cover letters and synopses do not figure into the count of your total number of first pages (usually 10).